catherinebshaw/Shoppie-Challenge/README.md

 The easiest way to access the site is to click on the link below under "Live Site".
 If accessing through original code, please open the SRC folder in the terminal and type "npm start".

 ## Results
-This was a really fun challenge and I am quite happy  with how the site turned out.
-Considering I only started coding four months ago and only started using React and Node two months ago, I am really pleased with how much I have learned and how much of that learning I am able to apply.
-There is still a lot more to learn and I am keen to find an opportunity where I can continue to develop this new skill and knowledge base.
+This was a really fun challenge.
+I think I did fairly well and I hope you do too.
+I started coding four months ago and I started using React just two months ago.
+In that time, I have learned quite a bit and I am pleased with how much knowledge I am able to apply.
+Still, a couple items in the challenge were just out of reach and I am excited to learn how to complete these tasks and more.

 ## Mock Up
 ![The Shoppies Movie Nomination Site](https://github.com/catherinebshaw/Shoppie-Challenge/blob/main/public/Assets/Shoppies-ScreenShot.png)